 Clarity: Aquamarine is a Type1 gemstone, which means that most high-quality, faceted aquamarine gemstones are eye-clean and lack visible inclusions.
 Some crystals might contain liquid inclusions but clarity characteristics are few or even absent in most finished gems.
 Aquamarine stones with inclusions that are visible to the naked eye are usually made into cabochons or beads.

 Carat weight: Aquamarine occurs naturally in large formations and for that reason, the cost per carat does not increase with size.
 Aquamarine crystals range from being tiny to very large.
 Many very large aquamarine crystals have been discovered.
 The largest gem-quality aquamarine crystal mined to date was found in 1910, in the 'Minas Gerais' mine in Marambaya, Brazil.
 It weighed 244 lbs. and measured 19 inches long and 15 inches in diameter.
 It was cut into gemstones that had a total weight of more than 100,000 carats.

-If you are looking for the perfect gift for a March birthday or a special way to show your spouse just how much you love them on your 19th wedding anniversary, come to Devon's Diamonds & Decor.
-Located in Boca Raton, FL.
+If you are looking for the perfect gift for a March birthday or a special way to show your spouse just how much you love them on your 19th wedding anniversary, visit Devon's Diamonds & Decor.
+Our jewelry store is located in the Royal Palm Place shopping center in Boca Raton, FL.
 (561)430-6988